 Getting Started with the Viv API

 Welcome to the Viv Public API.
-This guide will help you integrate with Viv's home care management platform to access client data, manage caregivers, schedule visits, and more.
+This guide will help you integrate with Viv's home care management platform to manage clients, caregivers, visits, EVV, and more.

 Quick Start